 “There is no secret ingredient…the secret ingredient is you!” – Click to Tweet.

 My secret is that I don’t have one.
-I have made a decision to embrace a career that brings me great joy and simultaneously does not steal from my life even if it means I head to the gym before work begins, or get things done on my rather infrequent breaks.
+I have made a decision to embrace a career that brings me great joy and simultaneously does not steal from my life.
 I live the life I love because I want to, and if I want something, I make it happen.
 Now, if I am being honest, I will say that I found it particularly difficult to allot time to writing this piece.

 The Big 10